neudinger/simui/readme.md

 ./dist/simui
 ```

-#### make a standalone executable statically linked to the system libraries
+#### Make a standalone executable statically linked to the system libraries

 Now we have a single executable file that can be run on any computer.